arsena-k/disease_stigma/README.md

 # disease_stigma
 Code repository in progress to accompany the paper "Stigma's Uneven Decline" by Rachel Kahn Best and Alina Arseniev-Koehler.
 Preprint of paper is available here: https://osf.io/preprints/socarxiv/7nm9x/.
 Details and context are described in the paper and appendices.

+Final_Search_SymptomsDiseasesList.txt
+* List of search terms used for symptoms and diseases, we used this search term list to collect news articles via the Lexis Nexis API.
+* Note: We do not include code to collect raw news data using the Lexis Nexis API.
+Our code for this is lightly adapted from code provided to us by the University of Michigan to use the LexisNexis API and uses private API keys.
+We cannot redstribute the raw data collected from Lexis Nexis API.

 TrainingPhraser_CleanedUp.py
 * Train a phraser on text data from a given time window.
 One phraser trained per time window.